blogc/blogc/maint/README.md

 - Make sure that all the code is in place.
 - Edit `blogc.spec.in`.
 Check if dependencies and packaging are still correct.
   - If something needs update, do it.
 Then commit, push and wait for [CI](https://github.com/blogc/blogc/actions).
 After successful build, grab a `.src.rpm` from https://distfiles.rgm.io/blogc/LATEST/, upload to a test [Copr](https://copr.fedorainfracloud.org/), wait until it builds and follow also next step.
   - If everything is ok, add a changelog line to the top of the `%changelog` section.
+- Update debian version:
+  - If something needs update, do it.
 Then commit, push and wait for [CI](https://github.com/blogc/blogc/actions).
+  - Run `dch`:
+    ```
+    $ dch --distribution unstable --newversion 0.19.0-1~0upstream "Upstream Release"
+    ```
+- Commit, push and wait for [CI](https://github.com/blogc/blogc/actions).
 - Create signed tag:
   ```
   $ git tag -s -m 'blogc-0.19.0' v0.19.0  # replace with whatever version you defined before